If you’re a first-time home buyer or seller, negotiating property prices may be a little tough.

 So we at 99.co would like to introduce you to a guideline: the more awkward conversations you are willing to have, the better a bargain your property can be.

 Most Singaporeans are too shy to negotiate aggressively, but a thick skin really does account for big gains.
-For your convenience, we’ve written down the words to use when you do go about negotiating property prices:
+For your convenience, we’ve written down the words to use when you do go about negotiating property prices.

-“This is a beautiful house.
+2. “This is a beautiful house.
 How come you want to sell?”

 On the other hand, someone looking to downgrade because their children have moved out, and the house is too big to clean, is probably not desperate to sell.
-The less urgent it is for the seller, the lower your odds of getting a bargain.
+The less urgent it is for the seller, the lower the buyer’s odds of getting a bargain.

 Silence is a powerful tool to put the ball back in your court.
 Right after the seller makes a counter-offer, just look thoughtful and keep quiet.
 If the seller is an amateur, they will usually feel uncomfortable and try to justify the price.

-(If they are experts or seasoned property agents though, they will start talking about something else.
-They may also ask a question to make you speak, so this may not work on professionals and veterans when negotiating property prices).
+If they are experts or seasoned property agents though, they will start talking about something else.
+They may also ask a question to make you speak, so this may not work on professionals and veterans when negotiating property prices.

-“Do you have any issues with the house?”
+4. “Do you have any issues with the house?”

 This one is a tip for sellers.
-It’s quite easy to predict to what the buyer will object to, it always falls into four categories:
+It’s quite easy to predict what the buyer will object to.
+It always falls into four categories:

 - Maintenance issues

-- Facing of the unit
+- Facing of the unit (eg. west-facing)